-1. You are a Non-Resident in Portugal: If you are a tourist and travelling to Portugal for less than 90 days you may not need a visa, but you should check the requirements when booking a flight and accommodation, as you may be asked about the following, at the airport, customs or by the police:
+1. You are a Non-Resident in Portugal: As a British tourist travelling to Portugal for less than 90 days you may not need a visa, but always double check when booking travel and accommodation, as you may be asked about the following, by Customs or the authorities:

-- Your passport must be valid, not older than 10 years and have at least 6 months left before it expires.
+- A valid 10-year passport with at least 6 months left before it expires

-- It is advised to apply for health care insurance, either British or European.
+- It is advised to apply for health care insurance, British or European

-2. You are a Non-Resident in Portugal: If you wish to visit the Algarve for example as a businessperson, for house hunting, etc., but wish to stay longer than 90 days in Portugal, you need to apply for a Schengen Visa in the UK at the embassy or consulate or in any Schengen country representing Portugal.
-Please check further conditions.
+2. You are a Non-Resident in Portugal: If you wish to visit the Algarve eg. as a businessperson, for house hunting, and stay longer than 90 days, you need to apply for a Schengen Visa in the UK at the embassy or consulate or in any Schengen country representing Portugal.
+Please check conditions.

 3. You are a Non-Resident in Portugal: If you prefer to stay longer you can apply for a D7 Visa and residence permit which allows you to stay for up to 4 months.
-It is suitable for retirees and entrepreneurs regardless of age.
+Suitable for retirees and entrepreneurs regardless of age.
 You need to prove a passive income of the current minimum wage in Portugal for the first applicant and 50 % of that amount for a partner or parents plus 30 % for each child.
-The requested income could come from rentals, retirement, dividends, or investment.
-You need to have a home in the Algarve, either a rental property with a contract or owned.
-After the first period of 120 days the applicant can obtain a residence permit for 1 year which can be renewed every 2 years.
-After 5 years it is possible to apply for a permanent residency.
+The income can come from rentals, retirement, dividends, or investment.
+You need to have a ‘residence’ in the Algarve, either a rental with a contract or owned.
+After the first period of 120 days an applicant can obtain a residence permit for 1 year which can be renewed every 2 years.
+After 5 years it is possible to apply for permanent residency.
 You can travel throughout the Schengen territories.
-The D7 Visa is compliant with the Non-Habitual Tax Regime and is meant for Brits supporting themselves.
-Further conditions, time compliances well as application forms are available on SEF website or Portuguese consulate or via a law company, please see sources below.
+This program has relevant minimum stay requirements (please get more detailed information with your lawyer.)
+The D7 Visa is compliant with the Non-Habitual Tax Regime and is meant for Brits who are self-sufficient.
+Further conditions, time compliances and application forms are available on SEF website, the Portuguese consulate or via a law company.
+See sources.

-After January 2022, the options are a bit more limited as to apply for the Golden Visa you can only buy property for habitation purposes in the municipalities of Aljezur – Vila do Bispo – Monchique – Castro Marim and Alcoutim (and other specific low density/interior parishes).
+From January 2022, Golden Visa options will be more limited.
+You can only buy a property for residential purposes in the municipalities of Aljezur – Vila do Bispo – Monchique – Castro Marim and Alcoutim (and other specific low density/interior parishes).
 The rest of the Algarve is still considered, if the property is commercial, services or touristic.

 Due to the impact of BREXIT the new ETIAS (European Travel Information and Authorization) scheme will operate visas from 2022 on the 90-day rule.
-That means Non-Resident British Homeowners in Portugal can now spend a total of six months in a year (two separate periods of three months) at their homes in Portugal by comparison to previously unlimited time they could spend.
+So, Non-Resident British homeowners in Portugal can only spend a total of 6 months in a year (2 separate periods of 3 months) in their homes in Portugal compared to the previously unlimited time allowed before.